M-o-a-T/moat/USAGE.rst

 oneshot
 ~~~~~~~

-The current value of some DistKV entry is mirrored to a wire on the controller for some time (max).
+The current value of some MoaT-KV entry is mirrored to a wire on the controller for some time (max).
-Also, the current output state is mirrored to a "state" entry in DistKV.
+Also, the current output state is mirrored to a "state" entry in MoaT-KV.

-The wire is cleared when the time has passed, or when the DistKV entry is set to `False`.
+The wire is cleared when the time has passed, or when the MoaT-KV entry is set to `False`.

 * src